Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 This is the place where university students tend to go to gather or get some work done.
 It can be busy at times.
 I found it has a very bohemien atmosphere somehow.

-Great WIFI and delicious backery and healthy dishes.
+Great WIFI and delicious bakery and healthy dishes.

-Guanajuato is brimming with cute boutique hotels for any budget and style.
+Guanajuato is filled with charming boutique hotels to suit every budget and style.
 I would suggest you stay within the historical center so that you can make the best of your visit.

 Map of Guanajuato